glentner/python-102/docs/source/tutorial/logging.rst

     In [13]: log.info('hello')
     2020-07-26 15:41:33,491 INFO [__main__] hello

-There's a way to have the logging library add an attribute so you can include the hostname in the message as a named field, like ``%(hostname)s``.
+There is a way to have the logging library add an attribute so you can include the hostname in the message as a named field, like ``%(hostname)s``.
 This is a bit cumbersome and makes things more complicated than we'd like at this point.
 An easy hack though is to literally just code it in.